gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 I've obtained what seems like the correct sum.

 But: consider the rule "plus" that I seem to be following.
-Is the rule I'm following actually "plus" — or is it "quus":
+Is the rule I'm following actually "plus", or is it "quus":

 $$a \text{ quus } b = a + b \text{ for } a, b < 57$$